IsotoxalDev/htmlificator/README.md

 # Htmlificator

-This crate provides an element struch which can be displayed as HTML.
+This crate provides an element struct which can be displayed as HTML.

 ## License
 This crate is  licensed under the MIT license